Guidelines, How to Submit,

 - Complete novels called for must be submitted as pdf documents or as published books.
 This time we will require the name of the author and whether (and when) the novel was published/self-published or is not yet published.

 - By submitting work for the Prize you are agreeing that ALL criteria have been met and you have accepted these terms and conditions.

 - You are also agreeing that we may contact you and add your name to our database to keep you informed about the Prize.
 Your details will never be shared or sold to third parties.

 - Any entry failing to meet the criteria will be disqualified.

-Entries are strongly welcomed from BAME writers and those from other under-represented groups.
+Entries are strongly welcomed from BAME and working-class writers and those from other under-represented groups.

-Last year, many writers who submitted unpublished work said they would appreciate feedback on their entry.
-So this year we’re offering a paid feedback service for any unpublished submission which can be ordered at the time of entry or any time up until 31st December.
+In our first year, many writers who submitted unpublished work said they would appreciate feedback on their entry.
+Last year we implemented that as a paid service which was taken up by a number of authors.
+We are repeating the offer this year.
+The feedback service can be requested at the time of entry or any time up until 31st December.

 One of our industry readers or judges will produce a 3-5 page report on your one-page synopsis and 5000 word opening chapters.
 This will be sent to you by email within a month of your order.